WHAT WE DO

 Our Youth Program services include:

-The Drop is a place for young adults, 14-21, to hang out and meet other queer youth like themselves, do an art project, learn new coping skills, read a book, learn more about community resources, get support creating a resume, finding a job and more!
+The Drop is a place for young adults, 14-21 years old, to hang out and meet other queer youth like themselves, do an art project, learn new coping skills, read a book, learn more about community resources, get support creating a resume, finding a job and more!